Frequently asked questions

-MIFF festival is always checking with the questioner what the groups are thinking about our festival.
-Here are some statements:
+MIFF festival is always checking with the questioner what the groups are thinking about our festival, what they like and dislike, so we can constantly improve the festival.
+Here are some statements from the past years:

 - ROSENKA, Czech Republic, MIFF 2014: “Thank you again for your hard work and the excellent festival.
 I think you could see how happy we were there.
 The organization was really above standards we saw on other festivals.
 Knowing so many informations in advance is exceptional.
 So thank you again.
 We’ll definitelly recommend your festival to other groups in Czech Republic and if it would be possible to come back in few years, we’d be more than happy.”

 - TALDEA, Spain, MIFF 2014: “It has been a great pleasure to participate in your festival.
 Has been superb.
 I will communicate in the assembly of the Basque groups, our good experience in Piran.
 To us, if you wish, in the future, after 5-6 years … we would love to go back to your festival.”

 - KOHUTEK, Czech Republic, MIFF 2013: “The best festival where we ever been.
 Our festival recommended folklore ensemble Rozmarýn.The whole set of the festival would like to visit again .Definitely will recommend.
 About hostel, meals, trips, leisure, guides ….
 I would not change anything.
 Super festival for that very, very much.
 This festival left us beautiful memories that you will never forget.
 Thank you again.”